Brad Craddock: College career

 At 6 ft tall, Craddock was initially supposed to play as a punter with the Maryland Terrapins.
 Instead, he was moved to the position of placekicker.
 As a result, he encountered many difficulties in his first year with the team.
 He finished the season with only 10 of 16 field goals made, posting a 62.5 success rate, and 3 of 5 successful attempts at field goals beyond 40 yards, including one from beyond 50 yards.
 He also handled kickoff duties for the Terrapins.

 Under the tutelage of former Pro Bowl kicker and Baltimore Ravens player Matt Stover, Craddock's stats improved greatly in his second season with the Terrapins.
 In one of his career highlights, Craddock converted 3 field goals, including one from 50 yard, help the Terrapins to a 37–0 win over West Virginia University.

 Craddock entered the Big Ten along with the Terrapins.
 In a game against Pennsylvania State University, Craddock kicked a 43 yard field goal with less than a minute to go for the Terrapins to take the lead.
 The Terrapins won 20–19 and became bowl-eligible.
 After the kick, Maryland head coach Randy Edsall summarized the game with one quote, "Let the rivalry begin."
 He finished the year having made 18 of 19 field goals for a 94.7 percent success rate.
 He posted a long of 57 yards and his lone miss came on his last kick of the season from 54 yards out.
 Craddock earned national recognition as a 2nd team All American award, and received the Lou Groza Award, awarded annually to the United States's most effective collegiate placekicker.

 Records

 In his three years of collegiate football, Craddock has accrued several records.
 As of 2014, he has scored the most consecutive field goals in the history of the Maryland Terrapins and the entire Big Ten Conference (24 field goals), as well as the longest field goal in Terrapins history (57 yards against Ohio State University).
 Craddock also recorded the highest per-season conversion rate in the school's history (94.7%) as well as the highest career field goal conversion rate (81.7%).

 Professional career

 After going unselected in the 2016 NFL draft, Craddock signed with the Cleveland Browns on 5 May 2016.
+He was waived by the team on 18 May 2016.